 The Australian Ninja Warrior 2022 show returns!
-Season 6 is set to be an action-packed 10-episode long show.
-Australian Ninja Warrior 2022 was filmed in February-March 2022, and will feature an interesting lineup of contestants.
+Season 6 was an action-packed 10-episode long show.
+Australian Ninja Warrior 2022 was filmed in February-March 2022, and featured an interesting lineup of contestants.

-Australian Ninja Warrior 2022 will be hosted by tennis star Jim Courier and journalist and presenter Leila McKinnon.
+Australian Ninja Warrior 2022 was hosted by tennis star Jim Courier and journalist and presenter Leila McKinnon.
 Will & Woody from KIIS FM's national Drive show will also be making an appearance.

-With a brand new set of contestants, the show sets to bring in a large audience of Ninja Warrior enthusiasts and talent.
-The obstacle course is set to be hosted at Sydney's Olympic Park in the Qudos Bank Arena.
+With a brand new set of contestants, the show brought in a large audience of Ninja Warrior enthusiasts and talent.
+The obstacle course was hosted at Sydney's Olympic Park in the Qudos Bank Arena.

-The show is set to bring in a brand new spin, with ninjas competing head to head for the first time!
-Fans will love this new addition.
+The show brought in a brand new spin, with ninjas competing head to head for the first time!
+Fans loved this new addition.
 The added pressure is sure to skyrocket adrenaline levels and add to the spectacle.

-Ben Polson, Olivia Vivian, Zak Stolz, Bryson Klein, Ashlin Herbert, and Fred Dorrington are set to return.
-A number of never before seen ninjas will also be joining the veterans, as well as the youngest female ninja to ever compete on Australian Ninja Warrior.
+Ben Polson, Olivia Vivian, Zak Stolz, Bryson Klein, Ashlin Herbert, and Fred Dorrington made a return.
+A number of never before seen ninjas also joined the veterans, as well as the youngest female ninja to ever compete on Australian Ninja Warrior.

 Vuly Play is also hosting a Ninja Competition for kids!
 Vuly's competition will be held in June 2022, and will be broadcasted on social media.